drisskhattabi6/Django-Room-Chat-Application/README.md

 # Django Room Chat Application

-## Overview :
-This Repo contains Room Chat Application using Django and channels and web sockets.

 ## Overview
 A real-time chat application built with Django and WebSockets (Channels) that allows users to create chat rooms, join existing rooms, and communicate in real-time.
 The application leverages Django Channels for handling WebSocket connections and Redis as a channel layer for message broadcasting.